cronkitedata/dj/docs/_weeks/week051.md

 ---
 {{page.class_date | date: "%A, %B %-d"}}

+You'll need to either install R and R Studio on your computer, or sign up for a free rstudio.cloud account to do the homework for this week.
+They're the same thing -- one works in the cloud, the other on your computer.
+See the [Introduction to R and R Studio]({{site.rdocs}}/011-r-install) for instructions on what it takes.

 ## In class

+### Tuesday

+* An introduction to R - we'll go through getting used to the screen and all of the elements of it together.
+* An introduction to R projects and R Markdown as a way to hold all of your work on a project, negating much of the need for a detailed data diary.
+* Lab: Create your own R Markdown document

+### Thursday
+* Story workshop on disparities in traffic stops
+* An introduction to converting your Excel work to R.

 ## Due this week

-* The R Markdown exercise at the end of that chapter in the [R Study Guide]({{site.rdocs}}).
-See how far you can get.
-Don't spend more than 1 hour on it.
-(Some folks may be able to do it more quickly.)
-[Here's mine](...) as a zipped R Studio project.
-Unzip and then open the project in R Studio.

 * Write out an algorithm for something you do all the time.
 This isn't programmed in a language -- just write down all the steps.
 Include a few decision points, such as the "check ingredients" in our example from last week.
 It can be as simple as making coffee or brushing your teeth.
+(Due Sunday, Feb.
+9)
+* Take the swirl() lesson under [Exercises]({{site.rdocs}}/011-r-install.html#resources-and-exercises) in the reading).
+You don't have to turn anything in.

 ## Preparation